 - How do I deal with unfamiliar situations?

 - Do I handle stress by being supportive of myself -- or by giving myself a hard time?

 - To what extent do I allow my assumptions, about other people's expectations of me, to influence my performance?

-Which activities do we include on NLP Core Skills?
+Which activities are included in NLP Core Skills?